 5. Don’t Choose Too Many Colors

 Remember, many homes already have focal points like floors or furniture to draw the eye.
 Choosing too many colors for your house can make it feel very cluttered, confused, and ultimately unpleasant.
 The eye won’t know where to look!
 So stick to two or possibly three colors in a particular area.

 Remember, the right finish can add an extra dynamic to your paint colors.
 Usually, this means choosing a level of “sheen” from flat to high gloss.
 Which will work better for your home?
 Glossy paints tend to reflect more light, but they are also more noticeable.
 Different rooms may benefit from different sheens, or you could choose one sheen for the entire house.

-Still having trouble making up your mind?
+Still, having trouble picking a paint color for your home?
 That’s completely normal – but we can help!
 Call The Painting Company today and get a color consultation.
 We’ll go over your own needs and plans to find a color scheme that’s just right for your house.